 Pictured above is one of the lighthouses in my collection.
 It is one of my favorites not only because it is decorated with a beach theme (I’m an island boy at heart), but because it was given to me by my middle son, Joshua, as a Father’s Day gift right before he moved out to live as an independent bachelor.

-I recently came across an adaptation of an essay titled the Star Thrower by Loren Eiseley.
+I recently came across an adaptation of an essay titled The Star Thrower by Loren Eiseley.
 After reading it, I immediately thought of my beach-themed lighthouse and was inspired to write this devotion.
-So, in my attempt to stay true to the original tale while retelling it in a way that I could use it as a springboard for this post, here is my personal adaptation of The Starfish Story.
+So, in my attempt to stay true to the original tale while retelling it in a way that I could use it as a springboard for this post, here is my personal adaptation of that essay.
+I titled it, Saving Starfish.

 Once upon a time, there was a young girl who loved the sea.
 One day, she walked to the beach after a big storm and saw quite a number of starfish washed up on the shore by the tide.
 While some were dragging themselves aimlessly about the sand, others appeared to not be moving at all.

 She also noticed a young man carrying the starfish one by one back into the ocean.
 As she approached him she asked, “What is it that you are doing?”

 The young man replied “Saving as many starfish as I can.
 Unless I take them back into the water, they will die.”

 The young girl replied, “But there must be hundreds of starfish here on the beach.
 I’m afraid you won’t be able to make much of a difference.”

 The young man bent down again, picked up another starfish and gently placed it back into the water.
 Then he turned to her and said, “It made a difference to that one.”